aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 is written in Nix and everything in build time is executed in a build container, using some language different from Nix.

-Also, whenever we have data flow from build time to eval time, we do an IFD.
+Also, whenever we would have data flow from build time to eval time, we would do an IFD.

 The separation of the 3 concerns:
 1. lock-file transformer